-I thought I was going to receive $331.45 but less $5 this was now $326.45.
+I thought I was going to receive $331.45, but less $5 this was now $326.45.
 Add to that the $5 I had handed over earlier to breathe life into my account, and I was now hoping to be $321.45 better off.
-Sadly the AIB does not do US coinage, so two more receipts forms had to be signed for the $326.00 and Afghanis 36.00 which I was finally handed at 3 p.m.
+Sadly the AIB does not do U.S. coinage, so two more forms had to be signed for the $326 and Afghanis 36.00, which I was finally handed at 3 p.m.

 I require advice at this stage.
 Since it took me five to six years to close the account, using various approaches, how long do I wait to send the forms back?

-Below you will find a couple of pictures of my bathroom.
-It is a fine bathroom offering the user both a flush loo (with a permanent flush as the seal in the cistern is shot), a heck of a triangular Jacuzzi (jets are untested), and a rain forest shower head (some rain and very little forest) and finally a year’s supply of toilet paper.
+On the left you will find a picture of my bathroom.
+It is a fine bathroom, offering the user both a flush loo (with a permanent flush as the seal in the cistern is shot), a heck of a triangular Jacuzzi (jets are untested), a rainforest shower head (some rain and very little forest), and finally a year’s supply of toilet paper.

-Kabul’s “Finest Supermarket”, that is its name, and not a marketing description for the corner store, employs about half a dozen young men whose sole task is to wipe every jar, tin, bottle and packet on the shelves and remove the dust that settles on everything every day.
-This also explains my need for a generous supply of cotton wool ear buds as the Kabul dust gets everywhere.
+Kabul’s “Finest Supermarket” (that is its name, not a marketing description for the corner store) employs about half a dozen young men whose sole task is to wipe every jar, tin, bottle, and packet on the shelves and remove the dust that settles on everything every day.
+This also explains my need for a generous supply of cotton wool ear buds, as the Kabul dust gets everywhere.

-The advantages of this facility are that they serve alcoholic beverages, $8 for a can of Carlsberg, have an inside smoking room for the unreformed, with open access to the bar (so why have smoking room?), a couple of pool tables, and a Fussball table which still had its ball.
+The advantages of this facility are alcoholic beverages ($8 for a can of Carlsberg), an inside smoking room for the unreformed with open access to the bar (so why have smoking room?), a couple of pool tables, and a foosball table which still had its ball.

-I am no fashion connoisseur, but the manageress did make an impression with a fringed dress whose dangly bits had not been cut, and had continued to grow, since it was worn by Annie Oakley in the Wild West Show circa 1890.
+I am no fashion connoisseur, but the manager did make an impression with a fringed dress whose dangly bits had not been cut since it was worn by Annie Oakley in the Wild West Show circa 1890.

 The same building also housed a couple of vendors in its corridors, selling everything from cargo pants to Bluetooth speakers.
 There was also a hairdressing salon whose barber was still doing business at around 8 p.m.

-The ten pots of chili, including a vegetarian variety, were duly tasted, beginning promptly at 7 p.m.
+The 10 pots of chili, including a vegetarian variety, were duly tasted, beginning promptly at 7 p.m.
 In this case the tasting committee was comprised of all the people in the bar who had arrived hungry and were prepared to pay $10 for a scorecard (profits to go to an animal shelter in Kabul).
-Happily our team won despite that fact that they had produced a chili without beans.
-That said it was very tasty.
+Happily, our team won despite that fact that they had produced a chili without beans.
+That said, it was very tasty.

 While there, I had occasion to visit the bathroom facilities.
 And here comes the quiz:

-In the picture below, what makes you think that the builders did not use a tape measure when installing the urinals?
+In the picture on the left, what makes you think that the builders did not use a tape measure when installing the urinals?

 Do they really flush with hot water?
-The clue is the hot water heaters on the wall directly above the urinals.
+The hot water heaters are on the wall directly above the urinals.
 Surely not?

 When will I stop sending pictures of Afghan bathrooms?